 To date, we have been able to continue our key business activities and advance our clinical programs.
 However, in the future, it is possible that our clinical development timelines and business plans could be adversely affected.
 We maintain regular communication with our vendors and clinical sites to appropriately plan for, and mitigate, the impact of the COVID-19 pandemic on our operations.
+Specifically, for our Phase 2b/3 Saturn-1 trial, we have instituted various protocols for our sites, including increasing health screening of individuals and providing enhanced communication and training to staff regarding COVID-19.
+We have also over-enrolled trial participants and identified additional clinical sites in case there are site closures due to COVID-19.
 However, the ultimate effect from this pandemic on our development timelines for TP-03 and our other product candidates is inherently uncertain.

-See "Risk Factors" for a further discussion of the potential adverse impact of COVID-19 on our business, results of operations and financial condition.
+See the section titled "Risk Factors" in this report for a further discussion of the potential adverse impact of COVID-19 on our business, results of operations and financial condition.